 The farms played a role in the community as well.
 One building on the property served as the first York Township schoolhouse, and a contract with Hinsdale ensured that when the town’s garbage incinerator broke down the refuse would feed the farms’ pigs.

 Peabody died in 1922, and two years later the Franciscan Order of Friars Minor purchased his 900 acres.
-Over the years the order sold all but 87, which the Forest Preserve District purchased in 1993, creating Mayslake Forest Preserve.
+Over the years the order sold all but 87 acres, which the Forest Preserve District purchased in 1993, creating Mayslake Forest Preserve.